kaibuzz0/TERMUX-RED-TEAM-OPERATING-SYSTEM-/README.md

 ## Credits

-Built with ❤️ by Hive Ops DevAI + Hermes
+Built with ❤️ by Hive Ops Dev team + kaibuzz

 **So long, and thanks for all the fish.** 🐬